turbulenz/turbulenz_engine/README.rst

     $ python scripts/buildassets.py --root . --assets-path assets

 This will build the assets listed in the deps.yaml and output a "staticmax" directory and "mapping_table.json" file containing the processed assets and a mapping to them for the webserver.
-When a library trys to request one of these files, it will be able to find it in the staticmax directory.
+When a library tries to request one of these files, it will be able to find it in the staticmax directory.
 Now you can create the mesh example HTML file and place it at the root of the Turbulenz directory::

     <html>